All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Semaglutide: Limited published OVX rat data, but the available studies show trends consistent with other GLP-1R agonists

-The robust bone-protective effects in OVX rats may partly reflect the calcitonin-mediated pathway (active in rats but not humans), limiting direct translation.
+The strong bone-protective effects in OVX rats may partly reflect the calcitonin-mediated pathway (active in rats but not humans), limiting direct translation.
 Nevertheless, the preclinical data support the concept that GLP-1R agonism has beneficial effects on bone biology.

 Diabetic Animal Models